st114908/MA-Lubuntu/ArduinoCLIUtilizer/Readme.txt

 Usage:
-If you right click on a .zip, .ino or .ino.hex, then the context menu will have the additional entry "ArduinoCLIUtilizer" (without " characters), which opens a sub menu.
+If you right click on a .zip, .ino or .hex, then the context menu will have the additional entry "ArduinoCLIUtilizer" (without " characters), which opens a sub menu.
 The entries of this sub menu depend on the clicked file type:

 .zip files:
 - "Generate ArduinoCLIUtilizer config file"